josh-h/sailmq/docs/en/acl/Operations_ACL.md

 For details, please refer to the **distribution/conf/plain_acl.yml** configuration file.

 ## 3. Cluster deployment with permission control
-After defining the permission attribute in the **distribution/conf/plain_acl.yml** configuration file as described above, open the **aclEnable** switch variable to enable the ACL feature of the RocketMQ cluster.The configuration file of the ACL feature enabled on the broker is as follows:
+After defining the permission attribute in the **distribution/conf/plain_acl.yml** configuration file as described above, open the **aclEnable** switch variable to enable the ACL feature of the SailMQ cluster.The configuration file of the ACL feature enabled on the broker is as follows:
 ```properties
 brokerClusterName=DefaultCluster
 brokerName=broker-a